Kanikacoder13/Summer-Training-2026/Day-09.md

 During the practical session, I performed the following activities:

-- Loaded and explored the House Price dataset using Pandas.
+- Loaded the House Price dataset using Pandas.
-- Inspected dataset structure, column information, and data types.
+- Explored dataset structure using `head()` and `info()`.
+- Verified data types and inspected feature information.
-- Verified the dataset for missing values.
+- Checked missing values using `isnull().sum()`.
-- Created a Histogram with KDE to analyze the distribution of house prices.
+- Generated a Histogram with KDE to analyze house price distribution.
-- Generated a Count Plot to study bedroom distribution and identify unusual records.
+- Created a Count Plot to visualize bedroom frequencies.
-- Detected houses with exceptionally high bedroom counts as potential outliers.
-- Created a Scatter Plot to analyze the relationship between living area and house price.
-- Compared house prices based on waterfront availability using a Box Plot.
-- Visualized the relationship between house condition and average price using a Bar Plot.
-- Generated and interpreted a Correlation Heatmap for numerical features.
-- Identified important insights from the dataset and saved the filtered dataset for further Machine Learning preprocessing.
+- Identified houses having unusually large numbers of bedrooms.
+- Examined potential outliers for future preprocessing.

 ---